 White vinegar is an acid with a pH of 5.
 Baking soda however is a base or alkali with a pH of 8.1.
 What happens when we mix them together?
 They cancel each-other out.
 In other words the white vinegar becomes less acidic while the baking soda becomes less alkaline.
 The result?
 Water with some salt particles that won't do much against grime and oil at all.

-Here at the lab we work making soap almost daily with one of the strongest alkalies – lye.
-Soap in its initial stage before it becomes the bar you shower with, is a stronger alkali with a pH at around 12-14, capable of burning the skin at contact.
-Sometimes accidents happen even to the most professional chemists, and when we accidentally splash some of this mixture on our skin, the bottle we reach for to stop the burn is the one with the white vinegar label.
+Here at the lab we work making soap almost daily with one of the strongest alkalies - lye.
+Soap in its initial stage before it becomes the bar you shower with, is a stronger alkali with a pH at around 12-14, capable of burning the skin on contact.
+Sometimes accidents happen even to the most experienced chemists, and when we accidentally splash some of this mixture on our skin, the bottle we reach for to stop the burn is the one with the white vinegar label.
 Because an acid will always cancel out an alkali or at least substantially diminish its power.

 The Fizz is Just a Show not a Powerful Cleansing Reaction